-Doctoral Field Experience.
-Three semester hours.
-The doctoral field experience includes a minimum of nine semester hours, during which time students are involved in various supervised experiences.
+The doctoral field experience includes a minimum of twelve semester hours, during which time students are involved in various supervised experiences.
 The first three semester hours include 300 clock hours of supervised clinical work in the department based training facility where students provide direct counseling to individuals, families, couples, and groups, and refine advanced counseling skills.
-The remaining six semester hours (600 clock hours) include 300 clock hours of clinical experience in an approved site, plus 300 clock hours of supervised teaching and clinical supervision.
+Six semester hours (600 clock hours) include 300 clock hours of clinical experience in an approved site, plus 300 clock hours of supervised teaching and clinical supervision.
 During this time students are expected to expand their counseling, teaching, and supervision skills.
 Prerequisites: COUN 610 and 620; consent of Doctoral Internship Coordinator.